Cache Duration Tuning & Max-Age

 Browser Cache Mechanics & TTL Enforcement

-Engine Maximum Honored TTL Cache Behavior on Expiry
+Engine Maximum Honored TTL Default When Absent

+Preflight cache keys are composed of the requesting origin, resource URL, HTTP method, and the set of Access-Control-Request-Headers.
 The Vary: Origin header is mandatory for secure isolation.
-Omitting it allows cached responses to leak across different requesting origins, violating the same-origin policy and triggering 403 Forbidden errors.
+Omitting it allows cached responses to leak across different requesting origins, triggering 403 Forbidden errors or serving incorrect CORS headers.

 DevTools Cache Hit Verification